 Increasingly, deer and other wildlife are being struck on Bellingham streets.
 The local Mount Baker chapter of the Sierra Club has brought the Watch for Wildlife campaign to Bellingham after its initial conception in Nova Scotia in 2016.
 The City of Bellingham will distribute yard signs and educational brochures to those interested in voluntarily participating in the program.
 Contact Public Works for more information.
+NOTE: Due to COVID-19, you will need to schedule an appointment with our office staff to coordinate a time to pick up a sign.
+Please call (360) 778-7700.

 The objective of the program is to reduce injury and mortality of wildlife and people on our roads, and to encourage vehicle collision mitigation measures.